deepCeadeus/pokeemerald-modern-oras-R/README.md

 - **85 accuracy**.
 - Recoil behaves like Double-Edge (style-wise).
 - Replaces Stone Edge on many Pokémon.
+- Toned down to fill the niche of both stone edge and headsmash.

 ---

 ## Hidden Priority Moves (Prankster-Style)
 Several Pokémon gain hidden “Prankster-style” priority moves.
+(The goal was to give a Prankster set to sableye without altering how the game determines priority.
+This was mainly done for stability instead of adding another mechanic to potentially break something)

 These moves:
 - Have increased priority.